Ritii-13/Assembler-Simulator-2/README.md

 1. Designing and Implementing the assembler.
 2. Designing and Implementing the simulator.
 3. Extending the functionality of the assembler-simulator set-up to handle simple floating-point computations.
+4. Bonus question to include five more instructions in the ISA and update the assembler and the simulator.

 A. ASSEMBLER